BUPT-OS/website/content/docs/tutorial/environment.md

 ---
-title: "environment"
+title: "Setup the Environment"
-description: "how to do"
+description: "how to setup the environment"
 summary: ""
 date: 2023-11-25T13:48:54+08:00
 lastmod: 2023-11-25T13:48:54+08:00